 The best time to visit Sedona is during the spring.
 The weather is phenomenal, and the desert flora speckles the red rocks with yellow, purple, and orange.

 Where to stay

-One of the best places to stay is the Hyatt Residence Club Sedona, Piñon Pointe.
+One of the best places to stay in Sedona is the Hyatt Residence Club Sedona, Piñon Pointe.
 This hotel makes you feel at home.
 It has a warm and cozy vibe!

 Text and photo by Michelle Stelly from The Wandering Queen